OkelleyDevelopment/Nvim-Config/README.md

 Follow this initial [setup](./util/external_readmes/setup.md) file for instructions on directory layout.

-## Enable the PlugIns
+## Enable the Plugins

 Follow [coc_setup.md](./util/external_readmes/coc_setup.md) for the instructions on setting up the plugins.

 ## Notable Syntax Support

-With the above Plugins and coc services installed, you will have:
+With the above Plugins and CoC services installed, you will have:

 - Highlighted Text
 - CSS preview